Bachelor of Engineering (Honours) (Civil) / Surveying

 Why study this degree at UNSW?

-The latest 2023 QS World University Rankings acknowledged UNSW as the #1 Engineering faculty in Australia and #49 in the world.
-We’re the top Engineering faculty in Australia, which is home to the leading Civil and Environmental Engineering School, ranked 1st in Australia and 16th globally by QS Rankings and 10th by AWRU.
+The latest 2024 QS World University Rankings by Subject ranked UNSW as the #1 Engineering faculty in Australia and #31 in the world.
+We’re the top Engineering faculty in Australia and home to the leading Civil and Environmental Engineering School, ranked 1st in Australia and 17th globally* and 10th by AWRU.
 As a leading research school, we ensure our research work is included in our teaching.

 To support our strong research focus and educational excellence, we have some of the best civil engineering facilities in the country.
 Access state-of-the-art facilities such as the Water Research Laboratory, Infrastructure Laboratory, Heavy Structures Laboratory and the Mark Wainwright Analytical Centre.